mircea-pavel-anton/mirceanton.com/content/posts/2022-12-05-devember-devlog-1/index.md

 ## Conclusion

 All in all, it's been a great week on the PiPDU project.
-I'm really happy with the progress I've made even though none of it was in the areas it was planned to be.
+I'm really happy with the progress I've made even though none of it was in the areas it was planned to be in.
 I'm excited to move forward with the next steps.
 In the coming week, I plan to work on the case and code for the controller (oh, the irony).
 The order for the missing components is already placed and I hope it will arrive on time for me to wire up the buttons and LEDs, mount them to the front plate and have the hardware in place to start doing some work on the code.